 Understanding Purchases and Merchant Category Codes (MCCs)

-When making a purchase, it matters less exactly who you buy from and matters more how the purchase codes on your credit card statement.
+When making a purchase, it matters less exactly who you buy from and more how the purchase codes on your credit card statement.
 You can use AwardWallet's Merchant Category Code lookup tool to check purchases in advance.
-For example, you can see if a particular merchant will code as a “restaurant” — which is a bonus category on many credit cards.
+For example, you can see if a particular merchant will code as a “restaurant,” so you can use one of the best cards for dining purchases.

-In our present situation, we want to know how it will appear on your credit card if you buy points and miles.
+But back to the situation on hand, we want to know how it will appear on your credit card if you buy points and miles.
+Read on for what we've found for each program we track.

-The Best Credit Cards to Buy Points and Miles
+The Best Credit Cards for Buying Points and Miles

 Buying from Points.com